 Business majors are encouraged to develop a strong portfolio of knowledge, skills, and experiences that position them for success in college and in their careers.
 A wide array of opportunities are available that enable students to gain career related experience, develop leadership skills, and acquire professional competencies.

 WCBA students gain career-related work experience through internships and cooperative education experiences.
 These experiences provide students with professional level experience related to their chosen major.
 In addition to gaining valuable experience, students can earn academic credit for up to two different internships.
 Internships for which students earn academic credit must be paid.
-Internships can be part time or full-time, either fall, spring or summer, and can be located anywhere in the world.
+Internships can be part-time or full-time, either fall, spring, or summer, and can be located anywhere in the world.
 The WCBA Center for Career Management offers assistance to both students and employers interested in participating in the Internship and Cooperative Education Program.
-Internships are offered in accounting, finance, management, international trade, entrepreneurship, and nonprofit leadership.
+Internships are offered in accounting, advertising/public relations, finance, management, marketing, sales, international trade, entrepreneurship, and nonprofit leadership.

 Student Leadership Opportunities

 Student chapters of national professional organizations provide an excellent means for students to develop leadership skills, network with professionals in their chosen career fields, and increase their exposure to the business world.

 Professional Student Organizations in the Williamson College of Business Administration include:

 - Management Information Systems Association

 - Pi Sigma Epsilon (PSE) - Professional Sales Organization

 Professional Development Programs